saflo76/shellkit/README.md

 ``hw-cache -vvu /data/images -f /data/backup/stuff.tar.gz /vm-pool/win*.img -F /data/filelist.txt``

 ### FRPO (File Recovery Priority Organizer)
-FRPO is a set of scripts to help a common recovery problem and, I would say **priority**, when you face those almost dead prefailing disk devices.
+FRPO is a set of scripts to help for a common data recovery problem and, I would say **priority**, when you absolutely need to recover the essential data from those almost dead prefailing disk drives.\
+The goal that FRPO tries to achieve mostly matches HDDs (rotational disks) since SSDs usually behave quite differently when they face an important degradation or partial failure.

+In these cases what you wish is to leverage your disk the less as possible and the most focused as possible, since any single read (or accidental write), wasted or not, brings it progressively closer to the total failure and complete unreadability.